The UKGC: What Is It & What Does It Do?

 - File Suspicious Activity Reports (SARs) with the National Crime Agency when warranted.

-For players, this means you’ll sometimes be asked for documents — proof of identity, proof of address, or evidence of the source of your funds.
+Players are regularly asked for documents like proof of identity, proof of address, or evidence of the source of funds.
 It can feel intrusive, but it’s a legal requirement designed to protect both the financial system and you as a customer.

-- A statutory levy on gambling operators to fund research, prevention, and treatment of gambling harm — replacing the old system of voluntary contributions.
+- A statutory levy (in force April 2025) on gambling operators to fund research, prevention, and treatment of gambling harm, replacing the old system of voluntary contributions.

-- An independent gambling ombudsman to handle player complaints, giving consumers a more powerful voice.
+- An independent gambling ombudsman is still not operational, but it is proposed to handle player complaints, giving consumers a more powerful voice.

-- Online slots stake limits — introducing a maximum stake for online slots, echoing the £2 limit already applied to fixed-odds betting terminals in 2019.
+- Online slots stake limits, introducing a maximum stake for online slots, in force April 2025 with age-tiered amounts.

 The gambling industry doesn’t stand still, and neither does the UKGC.
 Looking ahead, the main themes are: